-The measure and evaluation step is crucial to ensure that institutional change efforts produce successful results in meeting sustainability goals.
+The measure and evaluation step is crucial to ensure that institutional change efforts produce successful results in meeting goals.
 To measure success, an evaluation is needed.

 An effective evaluation: